-Default restore scope for users with non-administrative role includes All virtual machines from available backups.
+Default restore scope for users with non-administrative role includes All machines from available backups.
 If you have Enterprise Plus edition of Veeam Backup & Replication deployed in your environment, you can customize restore scope for non-administrative users.

 - Then select the objects you allow user to restore: